openshift-labs/learn-katacoda/intro-openshift/container-internals-lab-2/01-base-multi-layer-images.md

 ``docker run --rm --privileged -v /var/run/docker.sock:/var/run/docker.sock nate/dockviz images -t``{{execute}}

 Notice that with the dockviz command we can trace back to the rhel7 base image.
 Remember, it is important to build on a trusted base image from a trusted source (aka have provenance or maintain chain of custody).
+Container repositories are made up of layers, but we often refer to them simply as "container images" or containers.
+When architecting systems, we must be precise with our language or we will cause confusion to our end users.